Title: Rad American Women A-Z

 Another feature of the book that I appreciated was the author wanting to inspire the reader to become a rad woman or to inspire the girls and women in their lives to become rad women.
 Learn and embody all that being a rad woman means with the 26 Things That YOU Can Do To Be Rad challenge featured at the end of the book, drawing a picture of your favorite rad woman, support the organizations that promote rad women, read more about the women in this book, or write your own book!

-I LOVED this book so much!
+I LOVED Rad American Women so much!
 I can’t wait to share it with all the young people in my life because both boys and girls can benefit from learning more about the lesser known women trailblazers who helped improve life for all of us in America.

 The Final Grade

-Carpe Librum: Every parent needs to add this to their bookshelf right next to The Berenstain Bears and The Cat in the Hat and add it into the bedtime reading rotation at least once a month so you can inspire your own rad girl to become a rad woman.
+Carpe Librum: Every parent needs to add Rad American Women to their bookshelf right next to The Berenstain Bears and The Cat in the Hat and add it into the bedtime reading rotation at least once a month so you can inspire your own rad girl to become a rad woman.